mnott/texdown/README.md

     should start.
 If not given, and if yet running on a Scrivener database, the script will assume the root folder to have the same name as the Scrivener database.

+- **-listsections**

+    Rather than actually printing the parsed content, only print the document titles that would have been included.

+- **-incompilation**

+    Respect the Scrivener metadata field IncludeInCompilation, which can be set from Scrivener.
+Since it can be set at every level, if we detect it to be unset at level n in the document tree, we will not follow down into the children of that tree, even if they have it set.
+This allows us to easily exclude whole trees of content from the compilation.

 - **-documentation**